Skip to Content

 Description of Scales and Head

-The egg-eating snake’s head shape reveals its specialized nature, featuring a compact, rounded design that flows seamlessly into its body.
+The egg-eating snake’s head shape is compact and rounded, blending seamlessly into its slender body.

 Coloration and Patterns